experiment-lab/oneClickMonatization/readme.md

       - Deployment process: Enable Developer Mode on your Roku TV, connect it to your computer, and use the Roku Developer Dashboard to deploy the app².

    5. Fire TV OS:
-      - Development: Use Android Studio to develop your app, similar to Android TV.
+      - Development: Use Android Studio to develop your app, which is similar to Android TV.
       - Deployment process: Enable Developer Mode on your Fire TV, connect it to your computer, and use Android Studio to deploy the app¹.
 ```
    Each of these platforms has its own development and deployment process, but they all support creating and running apps that can poll the TV for various tasks.

 * There are several popular monetization solutions that businesses and developers use to generate revenue.
 Here are some of the most common ones:
 ```